lpsmodsimteam/2022HPCSummer/project_thoughts.md

   * creating custom event handlers
   * variable port instantiation
-  * using a python dict to instantiate n number of components in the python driver file ^ including the above on http://sst-simulator.org/sst-website/ would be useful
+  * using a python dict to instantiate n number of components in the python driver file

 * compilier errors regarding SST element libraries are often misleading/unhelpful
   * apparently CLANG shows more (useful) info during SST element library errors